andrastantos/brew/docs/cpu/isa.rst

 0x.e..                                  see below (mem ops)
 ======================================= =========================== ============================================

-.. [#note_logical] This operation ignore type info, but sets destination type to be the same as that of $rA
-.. [#note_binary_shift] This operation only uses the lane-setup part of the type information.
-It sets the destination type to that of $rA
 .. [#note0xXaXX] This operation is useful for lane-combining with an inverted predicate
 .. [#note0xXbXX] CONST is FIELD_A is one's complement-coded; range is -7...7.